thedivtagguy/aman-site/learn/02-spacing-layout.md

 ## Troubleshooting

-**The horizontal layout looks squished on mobile**
-- This is normal!
-We'll learn about responsive design later
-- For now, you can add `flex-direction: column;` inside a media query if you want

 **The spacing feels too tight or too loose**
 - Adjust the gap value: `gap: var(--space-medium);` for tighter, `gap: var(--space-xlarge);` for looser
 - Remember you can use custom values too: `gap: 1.5rem;`